Home Slider (cycle)

-LCS (Lakeside Curative Services) is a non-profit organization whose mission is to "provide training and experiences for individuals with disabilities to enhance their self-esteen and quality of life."
+LCS (Lakeside Curative Services) is a non-profit organization whose mission is to "provide training and community engagement for youth and adults of varying abilities to enhance their self-esteen and quality of life."
 We focus on weaving the interests and talents of individuals with disabilities with community opportunities.
 We offer participants a variety of services including job development, supported employment, volunteer experiences, horticulture training, paid job skills training, and day services plus more…all with a focus on community engagement.
 LCS supports Employment First principles including the following.

 - A belief in “real” jobs for all and that everyone can work in the community on at least a part time basis, regardless of disability.

 - Employment in the general workforce should be the first and preferred outcome for publically funded vocational services.

 - LCS believes that upholding disability rights is extremely important; as protected under the ADA, the Rehabilitation Act and the Supreme Court - Olmstead decision.

 Who We Serve

 Annually LCS serves over 400 individuals with a diverse range of abilities first and disabilities second.
 LCS believes that it is important to focus on the potential of all human beings.
 When we do this …it is possible to figure out how to proactively support participants and address any challenges and limitations.

 What We Offer

 LCS focuses on providing participants the same career exploration opportunities as the general public.
 Plus we offer prevocational services as a short term option versus the primary or sole employment option for individuals with disabilities.
 This is important because it breaks the myth/tradition of assuming that participants (especially for those with an intellectual or physical disability) need to stay employed in sheltered work on a long term basis.

 Our primary focus is on assisting participants with developing skills that will help them with finding a good employment match with a local business through our job placement services - QEST and WIA.
 This is where developing and maintaining positive/professional relationships with local business is critical and where our tag line of “helping people help you” comes into play.